Marcão (footballer, born 2001)

-Marcos Vinicius Carvalho dos Reis (born 15 May 2001), commonly known as Marcão, is a Brazilian footballer who plays as a centre-back for Atlético Goianiense, on loan from Centro Oeste.
+Marcos Vinicius Carvalho dos Reis (born 15 May 2001), commonly known as Marcão, is a Brazilian footballer who plays as a centre-back for Portuguese Liga 3 club Paços de Ferreira on loan from Atlético Goianiense.

 Career

 Born in Betim, Minas Gerais, Marcão began his career with América Mineiro, and subsequently represented the youth sides of Resende and Betim Futebol before moving to Emirati side Al-Taawon in January 2022.

 In July 2023, Marcão returned to his home country and joined Centro Oeste.
 He was included in Goiânia's squad for the 2024 season in December, and was an undisputed starter for the club in the Campeonato Goiano.

 On 10 April 2024, Marcão signed for Série A side Atlético Goianiense.
 He made his debut in the category on 11 July, starting in a 3–1 away loss to Palmeiras.